MoonPoet/xaprb-src/content/blog/2012/a-new-dashboard-for-innotop.md

     $ ./innotop

 You can select the new 'A' mode by pressing the capital 'A' key.
-Here is a screenshot (click for full size version):
+Here is a screenshot.

 ![](/media/2012/08/innotop-mode-A.png)